Elizabeth Proctor: Trial aftermath

-The 22 people in the 1709 petition were awarded the sum of £578-12-0 to be divided among the survivors and relatives of those accused.
+The 22 people in the 1709 petition were awarded the sum of £578 and 12 shillings to be divided among the survivors and relatives of those accused.
 However, reversal of attainder and monies were only awarded to the accused and their heirs who had asked for it. £150 were awarded to "John Proctor and wife", but Elizabeth's name was not specifically mentioned.
 Thorndike Proctor received money for his family's suffering.
 His older brother Benjamin objected as he had been the one responsible for taking care of his siblings during this time.
 The court took no action, leaving it up to the family to determine how to divide the funds.
 Most of the accounts were settled within a year.
 The award to the Proctor family was $1500, much more money from the Massachusetts General Court than most families of accused witches, a possible indicator of the wealth of the families involved.

 Thorndike Proctor purchased the Groton Farm from the Downing family of London, England, following the hanging of his father.
 The farm was renamed Downing Farm.
 Thorndike subsequently sold nearly half of Downing Farm to his half-brother Benjamin.
 Eight generations of Proctors resided on the Downing farm, until 1851.

 By 1957, not all the condemned had been exonerated.
 Descendants of those falsely accused demanded the General Court clear the names of their family members.
 In 1957 an act was passed pronouncing the innocence of those accused; however, it only listed Ann Pudeator by name and the others as "certain other persons", still failing to include all names of those convicted.
 They also included a resolution prohibiting further lawsuits based on old court proceedings.

 In 1992, the Danvers Tercentennial Committee persuaded the Massachusetts House of Representatives to issue a resolution honoring "the courage and steadfastness of these condemned persons who adhered to truth when the legal, clerical, and political institutions failed them".
 While the document did list the names of all those not previously granted reversal of attainder, it only noted that these individuals were "worthy of remembrance and commemoration".

 After efforts by, among others, Representatives J. Michael Ruane and Paul Tirone, and Salem schoolteacher, Paula Keene, when it was finally signed on October 31, 2001, by Governor Jane Swift, more than 300 years later, all were finally proclaimed innocent.